 Brussel sprouts with bacon and balsamic reduction makes a delicious and easy side dish.
-These are seriously the best brussel sprouts ever.
+These are seriously the best brussels sprouts ever.

 Are you looking for a side dish that’s a bit fancier than what you normally make?
 Perhaps even something that you don't grab from the freezer and microwave (no judgement, this is how we make veggies most nights)?